Skip to content

 • Fire statistics – surveys to compile statistics on battery (or battery related) fires in New Zealand

-• Consolidation of other research or supporting information – consolidation and review of other sources of data or information, what is happening overseas regarding their product stewardship models, and case studies of battery related initiatives within NZ.
+• Consolidation of other research or supporting information – consolidation and review of other sources of data or information, what is happening overseas regarding their product stewardship models, and small battery related initiatives within NZ.

 Approach